lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    The first two variables allow us to extract the centers of mass of the two walls.
-Then, the :math:`\delta_z`
+    The first two variables extract the centers of mass of the two walls.
+Then, the *deltaz*
-    variable is used to calculate the distance between the two centers of mass.
+    variable is used to calculate the distance between the two variables *walltopz*
+    and *wallbotz*, i.e. the distance between the two walls.

 ..  container:: justify